Orthornavirae

 Viruses in Orthornavirae belong to the realm Riboviria.
 They are descended from a common ancestor that may have been a non-viral molecule that encoded a reverse transcriptase instead of an RdRp for replication.
-The kingdom is subdivided into five phyla that separate member viruses based on their genome type, host range, and genetic similarity.
+The kingdom is subdivided into seven phyla that separate member viruses based on their genome type, host range, and genetic similarity.
 Viruses with three genome types are included: positive-strand RNA viruses, negative-strand RNA viruses, and double-stranded RNA viruses.